dotnet/corefxlab/docs/workitems.md

 * Remove `System.IO.Pipeline.Text.Primitives`
 * Prototype `TextReader`-like APIs
 * Refactor `System.IO.Pipeline.File` into low level and pipleline-specific APIs
 * Refactor `System.IO.Pipeline.Compression` into low level and pipeline-specific APIs
 * Design proper Web.Encoding APIs
 * Drive language integration for spans
 * Write programming guides/docs
 * Write solid set of benchmarks
 * Explore consumedBytes to be passed by-ref
 * Can we return `Span<T>` from `IOutput` (and other APIs)
-* Make sure `EndocingData` supports currency and date time formatting
+* Make sure `EncodingData` supports currency and date time formatting
 * Decide what to do with Sequences
 * How does memory relate to MSR project
 * UTF8 string representation